conan-io/conan-io.github.io/_posts/2022-11-15-New-conan-release-1-54.markdown

 ## New ConanFile.win_bash_run attribute and tools.microsoft.bash:active

-Since Conan 1.55 you can configure how Conan interacts with [Windows Subsystems](https://docs.conan.io/en/latest/systems_cross_building/windows_subsystems.html#windows-subsystems) in a more precise way:
+Since Conan 1.55 you can configure better how Conan interacts with [Windows Subsystems](https://docs.conan.io/en/latest/systems_cross_building/windows_subsystems.html#windows-subsystems) in a more precise way: